 Green pond water won't hurt your fish.
 But that doesn't mean you have to live with it.

-At Splash, all of our ponds are crystal-clear to the bottom, without the use of harsh algaecides or expensive UV clarifiers.
-We use the same techniques to keep all of the ponds we build looking beautiful year-round.
+At Splash, all of our ponds are crystal-clear to the bottom all year round, without the use of harsh algaecides or expensive UV clarifiers.
+We use the same techniques to keep all of the ponds we design and build looking beautiful.

 So how do we do it?
 Read on ...